tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

 ![Deploy SageMaker Model - step 5](Images/deploy-sagemaker-5.png)

-Finally, after reviewing the model evaluation's results, explain to students that the endpoint needs to be deleted to avoid additional AWS resources usage and extra billing.
+Finally, after reviewing the model evaluation's results, explain to students that the end point needs to be deleted to avoid additional AWS resources usage and extra billing.

 ```python
 sagemaker.Session().delete_endpoint(linear_predictor.endpoint)
 ```

-Slack out the following page to students, where they can learn more about the different Amazon SageMaker built-in algorithms.
+Slack out the following page to students, where they can lear more about the different Amazon SageMaker built-in algorithms.

 * [Use Amazon SageMaker Built-in Algorithms](https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html).